 We have a range of items that are popular that you may be interested in

 This September marks the 350th anniversary of the Great Fire of London.
 In 1666, the fire raged across London for five days, destroying thousands of buildings and rendering many Londoners homeless.
 Fire!
-Fire!, a major new exhibition at the Museum of London, explores the fire and how it transformed the City of London and the lives of those who lived there.
-We spoke to exhibition curator Meriel Jeater on why the Great Fire matters and what we can expect from Fire!
-Fire!
+Fire!, a 2016-17 exhibition at the Museum of London, explored the fire and how it transformed the City of London and the lives of those who lived there.
+We spoke to exhibition curator Meriel Jeater on why the Great Fire still matters today.

 Why is it important to mark the 350th anniversary of the Great Fire of London?